IBM-Cloud/openwhisk-contact/README.md

 The Angular app has some cool features out of the box, things like popups, messages, and validations, all in which can be reused.
 The Angular app is responsible for taken the user data, then make a POST request to the OpenWhisk API on Bluemix.

-On the other side, OpenWhisk action is created to handle the request and process the form by using SendGrid email client to send the emails, this shows how easily actions can be created and used.
+On the other side, OpenWhisk action is created to handle the request and process the form by using SendGrid email api to send the emails, this shows how easily actions can be created and used.
 ![](./readMe-images/app.png)

 ![](./readMe-images/email.png)